Inf1n1ty0/PositronWiki/home.md

 Having issues with the touchscreen controller, need to reinstall the OS, or perform a backup?
 Check out our [Imaging Guide](/Printers/Positron/Software/PiImaging)

-To participate in editing this wiki or make comments, join [The Positron Discord](https://discord.com/invite/positron), then sign in here with Discord.
+To contribute, edit or make comments, join [The Positron Discord](https://discord.com/invite/positron), then sign in here with Discord.

 # Finished your build?
 Here's what's next:
 1. Once you've finished your build (including the [z_endstop](https://wiki.positron3d.com/en/Printers/Positron/Mods/Z-Endstop)), update your Pi with the [latest image](https://wiki.positron3d.com/en/Printers/Positron/Software/PiImaging) (This will ensure you have the latest updates)